joaduo/python-simplerpc/README.md

 ### How to dispatch a request

-The `RPCDispatcher` class delivers the message once its received by the web server.
-Usage is:
+The `RPCDispatcher` class delivers the message once it is received by the web server.
+Initialization is:

 ```python
 # Create a context (later i will make contexts non-mandatory)